-Azura watched in horror as his men dragged her mother by her striking red hair as she fought and threw her at their leader’s feet.
+Azura watched in horror as his men dragged her mother by her striking red hair, kicking and flailing, and threw her at their leader’s feet.
 She was easily identifiable as the High Priestess and someone of importance by the elaborate headdress adorned upon her head.
 Azura watched as the leader, with his dark unkempt hair and grey eyes, forced Seraphina to look at him by gripping her by the chin before pulling the woman up by her hair.
 He indicated in rudimentary body language that she take he and his men to their most sacred spring but Seraphina and the others remained defiant and mute.

 Azura was kept captive until night-fall when she managed to evade the men as they slept after having been beaten and tortured for several hours.
 As news of the massacre spread to the rest of the civilised world, people continued to insist that the Akaari never existed to begin with as the alleged invaders were never identified nor had any of the secrets they may have learned been exposed.
 Those that do believe the myths are of the opinion that there were no survivors to the slaughter.